lighttransport/nanostl/README.md

 ### Limited support

 * math : Approximate math functions.
-May not be IEEE-754 compliant and not work well for processor's rounding mode.
+Please keep in mind this is basically not be IEEE-754 compliant and does not consier a processor's rounding mode.

 #### math functions